Hawksley Workman: Los Manlicious (2008)

 Following on the heels of Between the Beautifuls is an initially Europe exclusive release titled Los Manlicious, which was released in May 2008, and in Canada on August 26, 2008.

 The record was recorded in the same sessions as Between the Beautifuls and Workman intended to release it first, but Universal Music preferred to release the mellower album first.
 Los Manlicious is a return to Hawksley's heavier rock roots, resembling his major label debut, (Last Night We Were) The Delicious Wolves more than his two previous albums, Treeful of Starling and Between the Beautifuls.
 As well as Workman himself (credited as HW), several producers were enlisted for this album: Martin "Doc" McKinney, Andre Wahl, Bob Ezrin, John Southworth, Ken Friesen, Matt DeMatteo, James Paul.

 The first single from this album is "When You Gonna Flower?"
 Los Manlicious' final track, "Fatty Wants to Dance" has been remixed by The Paronomasiac.

 While on tour in Europe supporting the record, Workman recorded videos for eight of its 13 tracks.
 These videos were shot on location in various cities on the tour and can be watched on YouTube or on Workman's Facebook page.

 Milk and Meat (2010)

 Workman released two albums in 2010: Meat was released on January 19, 2010, and Milk was released in Canada on August 10, 2010 after being released digitally over the course of five months.

 Full Moon Eleven (2011)

 Workman's Christmas record titled "Full Moon Eleven" was released in November 2011.
-"Full Moon Eleven" was a rerecording and re-imagining of his original Christmas album, "Almost a Full Moon," which was recorded in Paris and released 10 years prior.
+"Full Moon Eleven" was a re-recording and re-imagining of his original Christmas album, "Almost a Full Moon," which was recorded in Paris and released 10 years prior.